Home Private Aviation Private Jet vs First Class

 $6,250First: $3,000–$5,000Commercial wins

-The pattern: on short European routes with a full light jet, private aviation is genuinely comparable to business class.
-On transatlantic routes with a full heavy jet, it approaches first class.
-On routes with no direct commercial service (London to Mykonos, New York to Aspen), the private option wins on time even when the per-person cost is higher — because the commercial alternative involves a connection that adds four to six hours to the total journey and has its own cost.
+The pattern is clear.
+Short European routes with a full light jet are genuinely comparable to business class.
+Transatlantic with a full heavy jet approaches first class.
+And on routes with no direct service — London to Mykonos, New York to Aspen — private wins on time even when the fare is higher, because the commercial alternative bolts on a connection worth four to six hours.

 Time saved per trip — private vs commercial first class